xrysamuel/CS2305-ArchLab/Transpose/report.md

 ### 2.3 Results

-The experiment consisted of 12 cases:
+The experiment evaluated 12 cases of matrix transpose implementations:

-- CPU implementation
+- CPU: CPU implementation
 - Naive: Naive GPU implementation
 - Shared: GPU implementation using shared memory with block sizes of 8, 16, and 32
 - SharedwBC: GPU implementation using shared memory considering bank conflicts with block sizes of 8, 16, and 32